-I recently returned from an Organic Church planting conference (wow was it good…more on that in the future I hope).
-Plus of course we enjoyed the recent celebrations of Passover and Resurrection Sunday, so I have a lot swirling around in my mind.
+I recently returned from an Organic Church planting conference, and in addition we enjoyed the recent celebrations of Passover and Resurrection Sunday, so I have a lot swirling around in my mind.
 But the one thing that rises above the mist is a renewed conviction that, as Christians, our #1 challenge is to remain focused on Christ and place our faith in Him and Him alone.
 It’s like the famous hymn says…in Christ alone, our hope is found.

 Jesus Christ said that His yoke is easy and His burden is light.
 He also said we are to pick up our cross in order to follow Him.
 What do these two seemingly contradictory statements mean?

 I take it to mean that God is not trying to weigh us down.
 He’s trying to free us — free us from the tyranny of petty arguments, man-made rules, and sin-tainted expectations.
 We’re not here to be served, but to serve, just as Jesus did.
 That means laying down our rights and putting others first.
 Does the world see Christians as being love-filled servants who care more about their community’s needs than their own?
 Or are we viewed as mean, judgmental, hypocritical?

 Paul of Tarsus had an attitude.
 Pretty radical guy, actually.
 Can you believe he said this?
 “It doesn’t matter whether we have been circumcised or not.
 What counts is whether we have been transformed into a new creation.”